 - Size: Use a standard paper size, or select Custom Size.

 - Scan to: Select the folder you want scans to save to.

 - Name: Type a name for the saved scan file.

 - Format: Select the file type for the scan.

-- NOTE: Select the PDF or TIFF format, then select the box next to Combine into single document to save multiple page documents or multiple images into a single file.
-This feature is only available with these formats.
+- NOTE: Select the PDF or TIFF format, then select the box next to Combine Into Single Document to save multiple documents or images into a single file.

-- Image Correction: Click the pop up menu, then select Manual to display color change options such as brightness and saturation.
+- Image Correction: Click the pop up menu, then select Manual to change options such as brightness and saturation.